 For years we’ve heard from scientists, particular those near the start of their career, that taking part in I’m a Scientist is effective experiential learning – ‘on the job’ training for communication skills and a ‘crash course in scicomm’ and public engagement.

-Academy Zone is designed to help scientists take full advantage of this learning experience.
-The course is based on the NCCPE Engage Framework Good practice principles for public engagement and Science Capital concepts.
+IAS Academy is designed to help scientists take full advantage of this learning experience.
+It’s a short online course based on the NCCPE Engage Framework Good practice principles for public engagement and Science Capital concepts.

 - Engagement in online reflection with peers and facilitators